Abdominal Swelling: Bloating to Medical Emergencies

 Lactose Intolerance

-Lactose intolerance is a digestive disorder in which a person cannot digest the sugar lactose which is present in milk.
+Lactose intolerance is a digestive disorder in which a person cannot digest the sugar lactose, which is present in milk.

 Cirrhosis

-Cirrhosis is a condition in which working liver cells are replaced with non-functioning scar tissue.
+Cirrhosis is a condition in which healthy liver cells are replaced with non-functioning scar tissue.
 Scarring of the liver can lead to increased blood pressure in the blood vessels surrounding the liver.
 This can cause fluid to build up in the abdomen.

 Autoimmune Diseases